-- 1. The APBA National High Point Championship shall be awarded to the team within each class that scores the highest point total in all regular season races plus the points awarded for the APBA National Championship Race plus shall be declared the national champion in its class. - 2.
-In order to be declared the National Champion in any class, the boat must have attended a minimum of 3/4 of the regular season races and actually run or compete in the APBA National Championship race.
-For purposes of clarification, "attended" shall mean the boat, driver and throttleman were present, ready to run with all entry fees paid.
-If a race was cancelled due to circumstances beyond control or the boat brokedown prior to the start of the race, then the "attended" requirement shall be considered satisfied.

-- 3. In case of a tie, see the current rule Section VI, Rule 1, paragraph C "Ties". - 4.
-If a tie cannot be broken using the above, the P1 high point championship shall be awarded to the driver who accumulates the highest point total using the P1 point system.
-In all other offshore classes, the high point championship shall be awarded to the driver who accumulates the highest point total using the APBA point system.
+- 2.1 For National Classes (Class 1, Super Cat, Factory Stock 450, Super Stock, VX, Mod Vee, Stock Vee, & Extreme) the APBA National High Point Championship shall be awarded to the team within each class that scores the highest point total in all APBA National Series Races only.
+Specific classes may elect a "Drop Race" format (see Rule 4 below). - 2.2 For Bracket classes the APBA National High Point Championship shall be awarded to the team within each class that scores the highest point total in all regular season races.
+The winner of the National High Point Championship shall receive the US1 award for their class and will be allowed to use the number 1 in that class for the next racing season, after the APBA Annual meeting. - 2.3 Starting in the 2023 season, to be declared the National Champion in any class, the APBA registered boat must have attended a minimum of 3⁄4 of the APBA National Series races for National Series classes or 3⁄4 of the entire regular season races for Bracket classes (the 3⁄4 race rule is suspended for the 2022 season).
+In order to be declared the National Champion in any class, the boat must have attended a minimum of 3⁄4 of the regular season races and actually run or compete in the APBA National Championship race.
+For purposes of clarification, "attended" shall mean the boat, driver and throttleman were was present, ready to run with all entry fees paid.
+If a race was cancelled due to circumstances beyond control or the boat broke down prior to the start of the race, then the "attended" requirement shall be considered satisfied. - 2.4 In case of a tie, see the current rule Section VI, Rule 1, paragraph 1.3 "Ties" (page 36). - 2.5 If a tie cannot be broken using the above, the P1 high point championship shall be awarded to the driver who accumulates the highest point total using the P1 point system.
+In all other offshore classes, the high point championship shall be awarded to the driver who accumulates the highest point total using the APBApoint system team that finished in the highest position at the APBA North American Championship event.
+If no North American Championship event is held, the title shall be awarded to the team with the highest point average across all their races where points were received. - 2.6 High Point National Championship and APBA HOC eligibility is awarded to APBA members only.
+Non APBA Drivers registered in foreign countries may not qualify for these Championships. - 2.7 Participants at the APBA/UIM World Championship events will not earn points towards the APBA National High Point Championship.

 RULE 3 - Divisional Championship Event: One divisional championship event may be held each year in each division.
 All APBA divisional offshore classes must be invited to participate at this event.
-(There is norequirement that an APBA Offshore Divisional Championship event be held.)
+(There is no requirement that an APBA Offshore Divisional Championship event be held.)

-1. Offshore Divisions:
+3.1.
+Offshore Divisions: